-UMPS CARE Charities, the official philanthropy of the Major League Baseball umpires, is honored to award its 2020 All-Star College Scholarship to Marcus Lo, a 19-year-old who graduated from Carmel High School, and will attend the University of Southern California.
+UMPS CARE Charities proud to introduce its 2020 All-Star College Scholarship to Marcus Lo, a 19-year-old who graduated from Carmel High School, who is now a freshman at the University of Southern California.

 UMPS CARE Charities has been proud to provide college scholarships over the years to children adopted later in life but the award this year has an extra meaning as MLB umpires decided to name the honor in memory of Eric Cooper, a longtime MLB umpire who died suddenly in October 2019.
 The Cooper family, including his mother, Beth, father Bill, stepmother Donna, and brother, Chad, all participated in the selection process of the scholarship winner.